bittentech/SecScraper/README.md

 ```bash
 scraper.py -t TYPE -q QUERY -c [COUNT] -o [OUTPUT_FILE]
 ```
-Type: The platform where the content need to be searched
+Type: The platform where the content needs to be searched

 Current options for type:
 1. Medium